youzhitu/confusionformer/README.md

 ```sh
 bash prep.sh
 ```
-This script will create a "meta" folder and a "trials" folder under the current directory from the corpus data, which is default to "../corpus/".
+This script will create a "meta" folder and a "trials" folder under the current directory from the corpus data, which defaults to "../corpus/".
 Please refer to utils/prep_vox_meta.py for the produced meta info files and utils/prep_vox_trails.py for the output trail files.
 These meta info and trials will be created only once and then used for embedding training.